-The Files dashboard provides you with a pie chart displays the percentage of different types of files within the system and a table that lists the files, the date and time they were created, their title, their source, their category, and associated keywords.
+The Files dashboard provides you with a pie chart displays the percentage of different types of Files within the system and a table that lists the files, the date and time they were created, their title, their source, their category, and associated keywords.

-Files Pie Chart
+File Type Pie Chart

-The File Types pie chart displays the percentage of different types of files within the system.
+The file type pie chart displays the percentage of different types of files within the system.